-My Experience Interning with NORML - NORML
+My Experience Interning with NORML

 a.
 Lucy: The office routine changed between remote and in-person days.
 On days when I would come into the office, we would start the morning by logging updates to the legislative efforts across the country that we were tracking.
 Upon completing these tasks, I would start drafting calls to action for bills that had been introduced in various states.
 This draft would be submitted to others for editing before being sent out to constituents so that they could take action.

 After drafting these calls to action, we would also work on drafting legislative testimony for bills that were scheduled for committee hearings.
 After drafting testimony, it’s about lunchtime, and interns would leave the office for an hour to grab lunch.
 On certain days of the month, interns meet with Deputy Director Paul Armentano for a weekly check-in regarding any outstanding events or questions we may have had.

-Did the internship meet and/or exceed your expectations?
-How has it impacted your next steps
+4. Did the internship meet and/or exceed your expectations?
+How has it impacted your next steps?

 The internship did meet my expectations and it will impact my future career goals in the cannabis industry.
 I believe that before I can work with cannabis commercially, there is still much to be done at the jurisdictional level, and that begins with greater advocacy and outreach to consumers and non-users alike.
 While I finish my degree at American University, I want to continue working in cannabis legal spaces where I can directly assist those convicted of marijuana sale and possession charges .